roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

+===

- ****** Three Tales: Wifey, Girl And Hubby ****** byNonStopFunGuy© Straight into the master bathroom my wife led Kelli and me, opening the large shower stall and turning on the jets of water from the huge head above.
+Straight into the master bathroom my wife led Kelli and me, opening the large shower stall and turning on the jets of water from the huge head above.
 Amy and I had taken many showers together, most of them ending in sex, so despite being tired I was amused at the idea of showering with young Kelli.
 My wife allowed me to take the 18 year old into the stall, and Amy remained outside -- sitting on the closed toilet lid, looking at me and the girl through the glass of the shower stall's door.

  After adjusting the water to a mutually acceptable warm temperature, I soaped up my hands and started groping Kelli's little body.
 Fondling her big tits way too long, then caressing her slim back and squishy buttocks, I touched every part of her figure in the name of cleaning it off.
 She giggled when my soapy hands rubbed her soft, shaved armpits; she stuck her legs out so I could rub soap over her tanned thighs, even up to her cunt.
 When her body was gorgeous, streaming with white soap bubbles, Kelli took her turn to scrub me off -- well, just my hairy chest, down to my cock and balls, which she fondled in her small hands until my dick and sack were totally clean, and my cock was, surprisingly, totally hard.